avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 Cartesian Configuration
 =======================

+In software testing, key/value pairs are usually used as test input parameters.

+Cartesian product is a mathematical operation which creates a set from multiple sets.
+Given sets A and B, the cartesian product of both is the set of all ordered pairs (a,b) where a belongs to A and b belongs to B.

-Cartesian Configuration is a highly specialized way of providing lists of key/value pairs within combination's of various categories.
-The format simplifies and condenses highly complex multidimensional arrays of test parameters into a flat list.
-The combinatorial result can be filtered and adjusted prior to testing, with filters, dependencies, and key/value substitutions.
+In Avocado VT, cartesian configuration is a method of defining key/value pairs which are later combined using the cartesian product concept.
+Each element of this product is used as input by a different test execution.
+The product can be filtered and adjusted prior to testing, with filters, dependencies, and key/value substitutions.

 The parser relies on indentation, and is very sensitive to misplacement